 What should I be looking for in a counsellor?

 There are currently no laws in place stipulating what training and qualifications a counsellor must have to help autistic people.
-However, NICE have developed a set of guidelines that provide advice about the recommended approaches.
+However, NICE has developed a set of guidelines that provide advice about the recommended approaches.

 In terms of psychological support, NICE recommend cognitive behavioural therapy and/or behavioural therapy.
 To help manage symptoms such as anxiety and/or repetitive thoughts, medication may also be offered.
 The guidelines also list various therapies and treatments that should not be offered, including chelation therapy.

 Counsellors supporting autistic people or those with Asperger's syndrome may have to adjust the way they work.
 For example, including more visual information.
 Therefore, it is advised that you seek a professional who has specific training and experience in working with people within the autistic spectrum.

 Read the full NICE guidelines: